Wonder horses: Tony

 The first horse to bear the name “The Wonder Horse”, Tony was the companion of actor Tom Mix.
 He starred in over two dozen silent and sound films during his career, becoming a celebrity in his own right.
 When Mix placed his handprints in the concrete outside Grauman's Chinese Theatre in 1927, Tony’s hoofprints were placed alongside them.
 He was the first horse to be given equal billing with his human costar, and was featured in the title of three movies: Just Tony (1922), Oh!
 You Tony (1924), and Tony Runs Wild (1926).
 Tony is listed as appearing in 34 films between 1922 and 1932.
 Just Tony is based on a Max Brand novel, Alcatraz.
 Tony's image appeared on film posters, his name was included in a number of film titles, and he accompanied Mix on international publicity tours.
 Tony was immortalized in a series of junior novels and comic books, including the 1934 children's book Tony and his Pals.

 Tony was famous in part because Mix, the film industry, and the media were able to anthropomorphize him.
-In the films, his horseness was continually reaffirmed; at the same time, so was his ability to understand language, what was going on around him, and why.
-Animals are not complicit in the process by which they are made to mean something.
+In the films, his horseness was continually reaffirmed; at the same time, so was his ability to understand language, what was going on around him.

 Tony is most known for his intelligence and ability to perform remarkable stunts, many of which would not be allowed today due to the danger involved.
 Tony performed in the years before the American Humane Association oversaw the use of animals on American productions.
-Since animals do not 'agree' to be actors (cannot verbalize agreement), the American Humane Association began to oversee how animal labor was created, filmed, and commercialized in 1940, eight years after Tony's retirement.
+Since animals cannot verbalize agreement to be actors, the American Humane Association began to oversee how animal labor was created, filmed, and commercialized in 1940, eight years after Tony's retirement.

-Tony was a naturally gaited Tennessee Pacer or Walking horse. he received his initial breaking and gait training from Kentucky trainer Tom Brinley.
-A later owner Pat Chrisman further trained him for tricks and stunts, then sold him to Tom Mix.
+Tony was a naturally gaited Tennessee Pacer or Walking horse.
+He received his initial breaking and gait training from Kentucky trainer Tom Brinley.
+A later owner, Pat Chrisman, further trained him for tricks and stunts, then sold him to Tom Mix.